+On the contrary, with every additional lift, the amount of rope twist will increase.
 It is a fallacy to believe that twist introduced into the rope by loading it, will be eliminated when the rope is unloaded.
 Due to the 'mixing phenomenon', part of the twist will always remain in the system.
 After poisoning a barrel of wine with a glass of arsenic, it cannot be expected to become drinkable again just by skimming off a glass of the mixture from the barrel.

 The increase of twist within the system in the course of further lifting operations may lead to different consequences for the rope.

 The twist might overstress some elements of the rope and lead to their premature failure.
 More often, however, the twist will lead to differences in the lengths of strands in different layers, which then results in the formation of birdcages or corkscrews.

-Fig. 49 illustrates an example of birdcaging on the drum.
+Fig. 46 illustrates an example of birdcaging on the drum.

-Fig. 49: Birdcaging on the rope drum

 When a twisted rope is unloaded abruptly, a very dangerous situation called 'slack-rope formation' may occur.

-What actually happens is, that when the heavily twisted rope is unloaded it manages to rid itself of part of the twist by forming a loop (Fig. 50).
-When the rope is loaded again, the loop might tighten and form a kink.
-This can happen within a split second and might not be noticed in time by the crane operator - the consequence could well be a broken rope.
+What actually happens is, that when the heavily twisted rope is unloaded it manages to rid itself of part of the twist by forming a loop (Fig. 47).

-Fig. 50: Formation of a loop when a twisted rope is sagging or slack
+Fig. 47: Formation of a loop when a twisted rope is sagging or slack